-IL12RB2 (Interleukin 12 Receptor, Beta 2) is a Protein Coding gene.
-Diseases associated with IL12RB2 include sinusitis and behcet's disease.
-Among its related pathways are Akt Signaling and PAK Pathway.
+IL12RB2 (Interleukin 12 Receptor Subunit Beta 2) is a Protein Coding gene.
+Diseases associated with IL12RB2 include behcet's disease and sinusitis.
+Among its related pathways are Immune System and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include protein kinase binding and cytokine receptor activity.
 An important paralog of this gene is CSF3R.

 UniProtKB/Swiss-Prot for IL12RB2 Gene